 Without you, there is no cure

-Life’s a bit, uh, weird at the moment, isn’t it?
-Despite these strange and challenging times, at least five people with blood cancer still begin the search for a matching stem cell donor every day.
-And to keep providing them with the very best donors, we need your help.
+At least five people with blood cancer begin the search for a matching stem cell donor every day and to keep providing them with the very best donors, we need your help.

-Due to the COVID-19 pandemic, there has been a drop in people registering as a potential stem cell donor and Anthony Nolan need to recruit more potential lifesavers to their register.
+In recent years, due to the COVID-19 pandemic, there has been a drop in people registering as a potential stem cell donor and Marrow and Anthony Nolan need to recruit more potential lifesavers to their register.

 If you’re aged 16–30 and in good health, you can apply to be a lifesaver today.
 Joining is simple.
 To take the first step, click the button below and fill in an application form.

 Marrow means a lot of things to a lot of people.
-But for a quarter of patients, it means the donor that gave them a second chance at life and we’re not going to let a global pandemic get in our way.
+But for a quarter of patients, it means the donor that gave them a second chance at life.

 Here are the facts